This Day In History: November 10

 Changing the day will navigate the page to that given day in history.
 You can navigate days by using left and right arrows

-In a decision that would eventually make them one of the wealthiest surviving Native American nations, the Osage tribe agrees to abandon their lands in Missouri and Arkansas in exchange for a reservation in Oklahoma.
+In a decision that would eventually make them one of the wealthiest surviving Native American nations, the in Missouri and Arkansas in exchange for a reservation in Oklahoma.

 The Osage were the largest tribe of the Southern Sioux people occupying what would later become the states of Missouri, Kansas, and Nebraska.
 When the first Anglo explorers and settlers moved into this region, they encountered a sophisticated society of Native Americans who lived in more or less permanent villages made of sturdy earthen and log lodges.
 The Osage鈥攍ike the related Quapaw, Ponca, Omaha and Kansa peoples鈥攈unted buffalo and wild game like the Plains Indians, but they also raised crops to supplement their diets.